Gostisbehere has 3 assists, Flyers beat Canucks 3-2

 The Canucks, meanwhile, couldn't build on Saturday's 2-1 overtime win against Calgary following a 2-4-0 road trip and head into their five-day break four points back of the Flames for the second wild card in the West.

-Trailing 3-2 through 40 minutes, Vancouver and its 28th-ranked power play got a chance early in the third period, but failed to register a shot.
-The Canucks are 0 for 12 over their last four games with the man advantage after the unit tallied goals in five straight.
+Trailing 3-2 through 40 minutes, Vancouver and its 28th-ranked power play got a chance early in the third period but failed to register a shot.
+The Canucks finished 0 for 4 with the man advantage and are 0 for 12 over their last four games after the unit tallied goals in five straight.

-Daniel Sedin had a good one-time chance midway through the period with Neuvirth swimming in his crease, but the Philadelphia goalie recovered in time to make the save.
+''Execution was off, we got shots blocked again, didn't make the right decisions with the puck,'' said Vancouver captain Henrik Sedin, whose team mustered only six shots in the third period. ''(Against Calgary), I thought we had a lot of chances.
+Tonight we were back to just scrambling again.''

-Miller made a couple of nice stops to keep his team within striking distance, but Vancouver didn't really threaten Neuvirth from there as Philadelphia held on for its second win in six games (2-4-0).
+The penalty kill has also given up four goals over the last three games.

 Up 1-0 after the first period, the Flyers caught Vancouver napping early in the second when Gostisbehere fired a puck from behind the Philadelphia net off the boards to create a 2-on-1.
 Miller stopped Sean Couturier's initial shot, but Voracek was there to jump on the juicy rebound for his 15th goal of the season and first in 10 games.